Rural Indian villages are about to get lifesaving treatment through an app

 Other groups working on telemedicine projects for remote areas include MIT's open-source health project Sana, India's Neurosynaptic's ReMeDi platform, and CliniPAK.

-Intelehealth piloted the app at two locations in West Bengal, India, and is working to get the product to health workers in other parts of India.
+While students, Goel's team piloted the tech at two locations in West Bengal, India.
+It's now working to get the product to health workers in other parts of India.
 The Android app will be free for anyone to use, but Intelehealth also offers its software to organizations who want Goel and her team to manage it and train health workers.
 The app is currently in beta and will launch officially in two months.

 The organization hopes to reach 500,000 patients by the end of next year, and plans to expand in parts of Southeast Asia and Africa.